vmware/vic/doc/user_doc/vic_installation/ts_resource_pool_error.md

 # VCH Deployment Fails with Resource Pool Creation Error #
-When you use the command line installer to deploy a virtual container host directly on an ESXi host, the installation fails with a resource pool creation error.
+When you use `vic-machine create` to deploy a virtual container host directly on an ESXi host, the installation fails with a resource pool creation error.

 ## Problem ##
-Command line installation on an ESXi host fails during the validation of the configuration that you provided:
+Deployment on an ESXi host fails during the validation of the configuration that you provided:

 <pre>
 Creating resource pool failed with ServerFaultCode: